erickfm/soma/README.md

 python mesh.py --prompt "flying red dragon"
 ```

-By default the mesh is saved via SSH to `192.168.1.140` under
+By default the mesh is saved via SSH under
 `~/soma/output/<uuid>.obj`.
 Provide the `--output` argument to override
 the destination.